muxinc/media-chrome/docs/src/pages/en/media-controller.md

 Change the default breakpoints that will get activated once the player width equals or is greater than the breakpoint value.
-The breakpoints are propagated as `breakpoint-x` attributes on media-controller and as `breakpointX` [theme variables](./themes/handling-variables).
+The breakpoints are propagated as `breakpointx` attributes on media-controller and as `breakpointx` [theme variables](./themes/handling-variables).

 ```html